fbpx

 • Trondheim Airport, Værnes (TRD)

-In January, Flyr revealed that their fleet will consist entirely of Boeing 737-800 aircraft.
-The airline also revealed their smart green and white livery, pictured above.
+Early in the company’s plans, Flyr revealed that their fleet would consist entirely of Boeing 737-800 aircraft.
+The airline also revealed their smart green and white livery, pictured below.

 The smart green and white livery of Flyr.